 - 10. Training programs implemented under point (6) are not intended to force qualification in another trade. - 11.
 The Company agrees that no employees will lose their employment with the Company as a direct result of the implementation of flexibility initiatives under this letter.
-This provision applies to only those employees employed at the date of ratification of this agreement.

-- 12. No trades person or apprentice will be involuntarily displaced from their respective trade on a permanent basis as a result of the implementation of flexible work practices. - 13.
+This provision applies to only those employees employed at the date of ratification of this agreement. - 12.
+No trades person or apprentice will be involuntarily displaced from their respective trade on a permanent basis as a result of the implementation of flexible work practices. - 13.
 It is not intended that flexible work practices shall result in a trades person being assigned to a non trades classification when someone outside of their trade is performing their trade core duties. - 14.
 The Company agrees that no employee's regular job rate will be reduced when they are assigned to perform work under this work place flexibility agreement.
 This does not apply to an employee who is laid off or whose job is temporarily curtailed and is recalled or works in a different job category on the basis of mill seniority. - 15.
 The Company commits to maintain apprenticeship agreements. - 16.
-For the term of the renewed Collective Agreement, the Company and the Union agree to establish and participate in a Presidents' Council that will meet quarterly to discuss issues related to productivity, morale, profitability, work opportunities, market conditions, any alleged discrimination, the ongoing effectiveness of flexible work practices and any other problems related to flexible work practices.
-The Presidents' Council will be composed of: - President and CEO of Catalyst Paper - Senior VP of Operations - VP Human Resources - Site General Manager - National President PPWC or a designate - President, PPWC Local 2 - Members of the local union as designated by the union - Members of mill management as designated by the employer
+The Company and Union agree to establish and participate in a Revised President's Council which will meet quarterly to work with the President and CEO along with senior management towards achieving the Company's business goals and objectives.
+The President's Council will: - Review and monitor progress toward meeting performance, sales, employment and other targets set out in the Annual Business Plan; - Review the capital expenditure programs - Review major sale, lease or rental of assets - Review manning objectives including attrition, recruitment and other matters which impact employees